arturbac/kdevcxx_with_ai/README.md

 ## Planned Features

 - **Multiple Presets** for AI query assistant working with new and existing code, explanation providing information with tools windows, refactor for refactoring old code
-- **Add kdevelop settings kcm ui** for easier settings access
-- **Kate plugin** reusing plugin code with conditional build as Kate plugin
 - **Chat with GPT windows** producing desired result with finall button apply to move result to code editor window.

 ## Getting Started

 ### Prerequisites

-- KDevelop IDE installed on your system.
+- KDevelop IDE installed on your system for kdevelop plugin
+- Kate Editor installed on your system for kate plugin
 - Internet connection for accessing AI features.

 ## Required System Packages